aspose-total/Aspose.Total-Products/total/net/conversion/rtf-to-pot/_index.md

 // Load the Single Page Microsoft Word RTF file Aspose.Words.Document rtf = new Aspose.Words.Document("sourceWordFile.rtf");

-// Save rtf file to HTML
+// Save RTF file to HTML
 rtf.Save("filepath\\test.html", SaveFormat.Html);

-// To convert multi pages RTF documents export each page to HTML separately using Aspose.Words and then use the below code to convert to POT.
+// To convert multi pages RTF documents, export each page to HTML separately using Aspose.Words and then use the below code to convert to POT.

 using (Presentation pot = new Presentation()){